apache/seatunnel/docs/en/configuration/filter-plugins/Convert.md

 ### Description

-Convert a field’s value to a different type, like turning a string to an integer
+Convert a field’s value to a different type, such as converting a string to an integer.

 ### Options